jellybob/activo-rails/README.md

 use some smoothing out of the edges, and more view helpers.
 If you want to contribute, fork this repository, and send me a pull request when your feature is ready.

+Any contributions should come with accompanying tests, examples of which can be found in the spec/ directory.

+To test that the right content is being generated make modifications to the application in spec/dummy/ and then add a new integration test for it in spec/integration/.
+I know not everything is covered by integration tests yet.
+That's no excuse not to write them for new features ;)

+The test suite can be run by using `rake spec`.

 ## Credits ##

 For the original (and beautiful) Activo web app theme: David Francisco (http://github.com/dmfrancisco/activo)